 Wind Loads on Tall Building Structures

-Video of an aeroelastic model
+Video of an aeroelastic (dynamic) model being tested in one of Windtech’s Wind Tunnels

 Recent trends towards tall, slender, flexible and light-weight buildings have resulted in a large number of buildings being susceptible to wind induced motion and human perception of building motion has become a critical consideration in modern building design.